Background (if you find this familiar and boring, skim to the next section which is the meat of the post)

 This strategy of superiority, though widespread and deep, does not however alleviate the educated elite from feeling any less dickish.
 If anything, it makes them feel more dickish.
 They need another strategy to alleviate, resolve or hide the dick.
 It's virtue-signaling, social and financial liberalism, in Phil Ochs' 1966 words, "love me, love me, love me, I'm a liberal".

 As every news venue must find and cater to an audience market share to serve up to its advertisers, the NYTimes, Atlantic and NPR provide the desired information -- including false beliefs -- to the educated elite.
-The NYT reader reads the NYT not only because it has prestige, but also because it tells the audience what it wants.
-Your gov't is imperfect but it can be improved by voting Democratic.
+The NYT reader reads the NYT not only because it has prestige, but also because it tells its audience what that audience already wants to believe.
+Your government, essentially good but imperfect, can be improved by voting Democratic.
 If you vote for the Democratic Party, it will take a bit of your taxes, not too much, but some, and redistribute it to The Poor.
 Then your conscience will be clear.
 And if this doesn't work and doesn't save the society that you get so much from, blame it on the evil Republicans.
 It's a tidy, neat package wrapped in a pretty blue ribbon.

 the non elite distrustful and respect-signaling class

 The non elite have no need for virtue-signaling.
 They do not perceive that they are privileged within their society.
-They actually do get a lot from the gov't, but it is in the form of subsidies, so they can't claim them for respect.
+Many actually do get a lot from the government, but it is in the form of subsidies, so they can't claim them for respect.
 On the contrary, subsidies are signs of inequality, of the injustices of the society.
-Subsidies do not argue for an investment in the society, they demonstrate its injustices.
+Subsidies do not argue for an investment in the society, they demonstrate its injustices of its economic structure.

-The sense among the non elite or anti-elite that gov't is inaccessibly remote is a kind of structural violence.
+The sense among the non elite or anti-elite that government is inaccessibly remote is a kind of structural violence.
 Not physical, but a psychological violence.
-Its consequence is distrust of gov't and social distrust of "the elites", the perennial target of their conspiracy theories.
+Its consequence is this response: distrust of government and social distrust of "the elites", the perennial target of their conspiracy theories.

 the outcome

 There are many false beliefs that can be mapped onto social spaces and class structure.
 The post on the Liberal Blind Spot focuses on religion and fictional political narratives in urban vs rural social locations.
-This current post has focused only on the mutually exclusive conspiracy theories and gov't propaganda beliefs.
+The current post has focused only on the mutually exclusive government propaganda beliefs and conspiracy theories among the educated elite and the non elite respectively.

-The virtue-signaling class expect gov't to solve social problems, and they support change.
+There's also a behavioral reflex.
+The virtue-signaling class expect government to solve social problems, and they support change.
 They are prone to the Fool's Errand Attachment bias.

 No comments: